What Is Spermicide?

 When Should I Call the Doctor?

-Someone who uses spermicide should call the doctor if she:
+Someone who uses spermicide should call the doctor if they:

 - might be pregnant

-- has pain when peeing or needs to pee often
+- have pain when peeing or needs to pee often

 - have unexplained fever or chills